Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 Example: Revenue Recognition

 This one is the most straightforward.
-Whether you’re an early stage start-up or you’re a public company, revenue certainly drives business decisions.
+Whether you're an early-stage start-up or a public company, revenue drives business decisions and needs to be reflected accurately in your monthly financial statements.

-Big yes to the first question in our framework and absolutely a part of a complete month-end close.
+A big yes to the first question in our framework, and it is absolutely a part of a complete month-end close.

 Example: Depreciating Fixed Assets